-The Council's Local Transport Plan 3 is currently being developed for completion in March 2011.
+The Council's Local Transport Plan 3 was produced in March 2011.
 This document will have strong links to the Council's Air Quality Action Plan detailing measures Bedford Borough Council will take to improve air quality within the Borough.

-8 Implementation of Action Plans Progress Report for the Air Quality Action Plan 2009 and 2010
+8 Implementation of Action Plans

+Progress Report for the Air Quality Action 2011